Evolveye/Cactu-discord.js/readme.md

 Every filter is a object with methods which names are regular expressions:
 `[/regular expression/] () { /*code*/ }`

 Every object method is a next `else if` statement.
-Look at a example below:
+Look at an example below:
 ```js
 export default [
   // Send "Cactuses >>>>> Roses" on Discord channel